seL4/camkes-tool/docs/index.md

   This is essentially a syntactic element for delimiting sections in a specification.
 It is contained by an assembly block, along with an optional configuration.

+**Compound Component**

+> A component with a composition section, and optionally a configuration section.

 **Configuration**